If your questions are not answered by this post, use the ASK button in the top right to tell us what’s missing!

 The Double Cash card, on the other hand, offers the same 2% cash back for every purchase you make.
 This makes it a good pick for all kinds of purchases, including the random ones that might not fit into a credit card reward category.
 Its signup bonus is easier to get too, only requiring half as much spending.

 These cards would actually work very well together.
 If you own both, you can use the Everyday card for groceries, gas, and department store purchases, and use the Double Cash for everything else.
 This will help you keep your balances low on both cards while getting the most rewards you can.
-Don’t worry, owning multiple credit cards doesn’t have to hurt your credit score and can actually be quite useful.
+Don’t worry, having multiple credit cards doesn’t have to hurt your credit score and can actually be quite useful.

 Both of these cards come with quite a few additional shopping and traveling benefits.
 Here are some of the most interesting from each.